TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 It actually works.
 You can scroll from item 1 all the way to item 999,999,999,999.

 The same problems I saw with the small scale example are also here, now that I know where to look.
-Each page contains 20,000 items.
-That puts the end of the penultimate page at item 999,999,979,999.
+Each page contains 2000 items.
+That puts the end of the penultimate page at item 999,999,997,999.
 Scroll to it and you'll see that it appears at the bottom of the viewport instead of the top.

 There are so many pages that there's very little space from one to the next.
 Actually, there's 50 million pages, which means that there's 8 pages for every pixel in the container.
 The penultimate page is on top of the final page, right up against the bottom of the container.

 Which leads to a new problem at the top end of the container.
-Scroll to item 20,000.
+Scroll to item 2000.
 Focus on the items and use the arrow keys to scroll up and down across the boundary between the first and second page.

 You get stuck.
-You can't scroll back up past item 19999.
+You can't scroll back up past item 1999.
 The second page is positioned on top of the first, right at the top of the container.
 The browser thinks you're trying to scroll up from the top of the container so prevents you from moving at all.

+The pages are so close together that the same problems appear for small multiples of 2000 items.
+For example, you still get stuck scrolling back from 20,000 items.
+It's fine at 200,000 items.

 There is some good news.
 Scroll to the middle of the list, items 500,000,000,000 and 499,999,999,999.
 You'll see that the scroll bar is very close to the center of it's range, with only a small jump as you move between the two items.
 Setting the scroll bar to the exact center of its range brings up item 500,020,000,966.
 An error of about 0.4%.